-A subsidiary consolidated for the first time at 31 December 2020 signed a lease agreement with the government authorities for 6 hectares near the village of Tiabissuo, Cote d'Ivoire.
-The agreement is for a lease of 99 years with an annual lease payment of 6 million FCFA (app. \notin 9,146)
+A subsidiary signed a lease agreement with the government authorities for 6 hectares near the village of Tiabissuo, Cote d'Ivoire.
+The agreement is for a lease of 99 years with an annual lease payment of 6 million FCFA (app. \in 9,146)

 The right-of-use assets in respect of the above leases are included in Property and Equipment (Note 7).
-The balance of the lease liabilities at 31 December 2021 amounted to \notin 161 (2020 - \notin 169).
+The balance of the lease liabilities at 31 December 2022 amounted to \in 128 (2021 - \in 169).